 What do I do if I am a resident in two states?

 If you are a resident of two states, you have several options.
 Many people simply get their insurance in the state where their vehicle is registered.

 So, if you live in Florida and Georgia because of business, and your car is registered in Florida, then you should maintain Florida insurance.

 In fact, many state laws will not allow you to register a vehicle in their state until you have insurance from that state.
 That is not always the case.

 However, it is important that you know your state’s laws before you make any changes to your auto insurance.

 If you are moving and you aren’t sure where your car is going to be registered, then your second consideration should be where you are going to spend the most time.

-If you are spending 3 months in Florida and 9 months in Georgia, for example, then you may want to consider purchasing insurance in the state where you are going to spend the most time.
+If you are spending three months in Florida and nine months in Georgia, for example, then you may want to consider purchasing insurance in the state where you are going to spend the most time.

 Lastly, if you are splitting your time 50/50, then you might want to consider the state with the lowest rates.
 Then get your car registered in that state and pay insurance through that state.

 Don’t forget to discuss this with your insurance agent too.
 Some insurance companies will require you to maintain the more expensive policy while others will let you decide for yourself.